zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 So, specific knowledge __is probably__ the hardest thing to [[get across]] in this whole tweetstorm, and __it’s probably the thing that__ people get the most confused about.

 The thing is that __we have this idea that__ everything can be taught, everything can be taught in school.
 And __it’s not true that__ everything can be taught.
+In fact, the most interesting things cannot be taught. __But everything can be learned.__